 During the visit to our studio, we’ll ask you to:

-- Describe potential career trajectories of computing professionals
+Describe the potential career trajectories of computing professionals

 It’s important that you understand that the visit isn’t a traditional ‘interview’ as such, but an opportunity for us to have an informal discussion in which you can determine whether computing is the ‘right fit’ for you, or whether one of our other courses might be more appropriate for your skills and interests.

-- Is the candidate able to define, with sufficient accuracy, what the term ‘computing’ means and articulate what computing professionals contribute to the game development process? - Evidenced by interview conversation
+Is the candidate able to define, with sufficient accuracy, the term ‘computing’ and articulate what computing professionals contribute to development projects? - Evidenced by interview conversation

-- Does the candidate demonstrate sufficient comfort with mathematics? - Evidenced by reference, qualifications, predicted grades
+Does the candidate demonstrate sufficient comfort with mathematics? - Evidenced by qualifications, predicted grades

-- Is the candidate aware of the studio-orientated collaboration required to excel as a professional in the industry? - Evidenced by interview conversation
+Is the candidate aware of the level of collaboration required to excel as a professional in the industry, and of the challenges this will likely present? - Evidenced by interview conversation

 We aim to make all decisions within five working days of interviews.
 However, in some cases, we might wait until we have held a batch of interview sessions before we make a decision.
 All decisions will be made online in your UCAS Track account and we will also email you.